vanity-lost/Gasoline-Price-Prediction/README.md

 - ETL.ipynb: the notebook for data loading and cleaning.
 - EDA.ipynb: the notebook for exploratary data analysis.
 - baseline.ipynb: the notebook for the baseline performance (linear regression)
+- model.ipynb: the notebook for implementing RNN model using different batch strategies, optimizers and hyperparameters

 Others: